 She received a BA in Sculpture from Chelsea College of Art in 2006.
 She was awarded an MA in Sculpture from the Royal College of Art in 2009, receiving a distinction for her research.

-Her upcoming solo show 'Laddering' is a commission with Art in Buildings - West 10th Window, Manhattan NYC 2017-2018.
+Her recent solo show 'Laddering' (a commission with Art in Buildings) was on display at West 10th Window, Manhattan NYC 2017-2018.

 ‘Hard Shoulder’ her solo show ran at the Hayward Gallery Concrete Café London; group shows include the OUTPOST Members’ show 2016 selected by Lynda Morris and Chris Rawcliffe in Norwich, 'Facial Recognition' CONVOY Projects London 2017, Horatio Junior London, UP Gallery Berlin, Ceri Hand Gallery Liverpool and Bold Tendencies London.